 The right sales engagement technology can save your B2B sales team time, increase productivity, and ease their stress.
 Sales engagement technology also removes the gruntwork of navigating through phone trees and getting past gatekeepers, so your sales reps can focus on what they do best — having sales conversations that lead to meetings and sales.

 Cold calls that are followed up with emails and vice versa are another part of sales engagement technology that can’t be overlooked.
-To create a consistent experience across your prospects, sales reps should utilize sales cadence software like TruCadence and sales dialers like Click Dialer, Personal Dialer, and Team Dialer to send emails and create call tasks at the right time in the buyer’s journey.
+To create a consistent experience across your prospects, sales reps should utilize sales cadence software like TruCadence and sales dialers like Click Dialer, our personal Flow Dialer, and Agent-Assisted Dialer to send emails and create call tasks at the right time in the buyer’s journey.

-Reach out to us here at ConnectLeader today to learn more about our entire suite of sales engagement software, including Team Dialer, our human agent-assisted dialer.
+Reach out to us here at ConnectLeader today to learn more about our entire suite of sales engagement software, including Agent-Assisted Dialer, our human power dialer.
 Simply click here or give us a call at 800-955-5040.